Registration - Drop/Add - Override Requests

 Registration permits on sections of BMS classes.
 Sections with permits are identified by clicking on the class CRN in Banner (Registration permit required).
 Reasons for these permits are addressed below.

-BMS 213, 291 and 309: Permits are placed on these lab classes because the BMS dept will not go over capacity due to our concern for student safety in labs (that is the policy for ALL lab sections).
-Thus, the BMS dept is holding these sections in reserve.
-We have a limited number of faculty who can teach these classes so we want all sections to fill before we enroll student in these sections.
-Once we enroll students, these sections are still at risk of being cancelled: student enrolled in these sections should continue to look for open sections to move into rather than being asked to drop the class close to the beginning of the semester.
+BMS 213 and 309: Permits are placed on these lab classes because the BMS department will not go over capacity due to our concern for student safety in labs (that is the policy for ALL lab sections).
+Thus, the BMS department is holding these sections in reserve.
+We have a limited number of faculty who can teach these classes so we want all sections to fill before we enroll students in these sections.
+Once we enroll students, these sections are still at risk of being cancelled.
+Students enrolled in these sections should continue to look for open sections to move into rather than being asked to drop the class close to the beginning of the semester.

 BMS 399 or 499: Individual BMS faculty work directly with students in these classes.
 Students should contact a BMS faculty member about the nature of their reading assignments or research they want to do with the faculty member.
-Once they have the faculty member’s approval for a particular number of credit hours, students must login to Banner and submit an Override Request for the class (it does not matter which section as the dept will provide the override for the appropriate section).
+Once they have the faculty member’s approval for a particular number of credit hours, students must login to Banner and submit an Override Request for the class (it does not matter which section as the department will provide the override for the appropriate section).
 In that request, please include the name of the faculty member and the number of credit hours.
-The BMS dept will confirm with the faculty member and an override generated for a student to enroll in a section of the class.
-For BMS 499, the faculty members name will be added to a section of the class.
+The BMS department will confirm with the faculty member and an override will be generated for the student to enroll in a section of the class.

-Concomitant labs (BMS 213 or 291): If you are unable to enroll in BMS 212 or 290, there is no reason to generate an override request for the associated labs (BMS 213 or 291).
+Concomitant labs (BMS 213): If you are unable to enroll in BMS 212, there is no reason to generate an override request for the associated labs (BMS 213).
 Students are not required to enroll in the lab at the same time as lecture (you can take the lab in a later semester).
-Once you are enrolled in the lecture, you will be able to enroll in an open section of BMS 291 or 213.
+Once you are enrolled in the lecture, you will be able to enroll in an open section of BMS 213.

 Closed Class (at capacity)